Type theory: Type inhabitation

 For examples of rules, an interested reader may follow Appendix A.2 of the Homotopy Type Theory book, or read Martin-Löf's Intuitionistic Type Theory.

 Connections to foundations

 The logical framework of a type theory bears a resemblance to intuitionistic, or constructive, logic.
 Formally, type theory is often cited as an implementation of the Brouwer–Heyting–Kolmogorov interpretation of intuitionistic logic.
 Additionally, connections can be made to category theory and computer programs.

 Intuitionistic logic

 When used as a foundation, certain types are interpreted to be propositions (statements that can be proven), and terms inhabiting the type are interpreted to be proofs of that proposition.
 When some types are interpreted as propositions, there is a set of common types that can be used to connect them to make a Boolean algebra out of types.
-However, the logic is not classical logic but intuitionistic logic, which is to say it does not have the law of excluded middle nor double negation.
+However, the logic is not classical logic but intuitionistic logic, which is to say it does not have the law of excluded middle nor double negation elimination.

 Under this intuitionistic interpretation, there are common types that act as the logical operators: